-Factbox: European reaction to Thomas Cook bankruptcy
+Factbox: Countries' different reactions to Thomas Cook bankruptcy

-(Reuters) - British travel operator Thomas Cook (TCG.L), which ran hotels, resorts and airlines ferrying 19 million people a year to 16 different countries.
+(Reuters) - British travel operator Thomas Cook (TCG.L) ran hotels, resorts and airlines ferrying 19 million people a year to 16 different countries.
 It currently has 600,000 people abroad, forcing governments and insurance companies to coordinate a huge operation to bring them all home.

 Here is a summary of official responses to the Thomas Cook collapse: